lino-framework/eidreader/docs/usage.rst

 This will register ``beid://`` as a custom URL scheme on this machine.

+**Use URL with custom protocol in your HTML**

 And then your web application can generate HTML code like this:

 .. literalinclude:: caller.html

-When the user clicks on that link, her browser will shortly open a popup window on the given URL, which will cause the custom schema handler to run :cmd:`eidreader`.
+When the user clicks on that link, their browser will shortly open a popup window on the given URL, which will cause the custom schema handler to run :cmd:`eidreader`.